Divorce Lawyers in Nassau County, New York

 Grounds for Divorce in New York

-Residency Requirements for Divorce in New York
+Residency Requirements for Marriage Dissolution in New York

-- Either spouse has continuously resided in New York State for two or more years immediately before commencement of the divorce action; or
+- Either spouse has continuously resided in New York State for two or more years immediately before the commencement of the divorce action; or

 The Process for Divorce in New York